Johnny Budd

-offensive tackle and guard and also served as a kicker.
-Budd played college football for Lafayette College before making his National Football League debut in 1926 with the Frankford Yellow Jackets.
+tackle and guard and also served as a kicker.
+Budd played college football for Lafayette College before making his National Football League (NFL) debut in 1926 with the Frankford Yellow Jackets.
 After helping the Yellow Jackets win the 1926 NFL Championship, he later joined the Pottsville Maroons for the 1927 and 1928 seasons.
 Budd was a first-team All-Pro in 1926.